several27/FakeNewsCorpus/README.md

 # Fake News Corpus

 This is an open source dataset composed of millions of news articles mostly scraped from a curated list of 1001 domains from http://www.opensources.co/.
 Because the list does not contain many reliable websites, additionally [NYTimes](https://developer.nytimes.com/) and [WebHose English News Articles](https://webhose.io/datasets) articles has been included to better balance the classes.
 Corpus is mainly intended for use in training deep learning algorithms for purpose of fake news recognition.
-The dataset is still work in progress and for now, the public version includes only 9,408,908 articles (745 out 1001 domains).
+The dataset is still work in progress and for now, the public version includes only 9,408,908 articles (745 out of 1001 domains).

 ## Downloading